No results for ""

 When naming multivariate flags, we recommend you name the flag after the general task it performs to indicate a number of choices are available.
 For example, "Account API Rate Limit" or "Purchase Flow Experiment."

-To learn more, read Creating naming conventions for flags.
+To learn more, read Flag conventions.

 Boolean flags can have only true or false variations.
 As a best practice, we recommend setting boolean flags to true when targeting is on and false when targeting is off.